MiniDigger/npm-check/README.md

 ```
 Usage
-  $ npm-check <path> <options>
+  $ npm-check-updated <path> <options>

 Path
   Where to check.
 Defaults to current directory.
 Use -g for checking global modules.

 Options
   -u, --update              Interactive update.
   -y, --update-all          Uninteractive update.
 Apply all updates without prompting.
   -g, --global              Look at global modules.
   -s, --skip-unused         Skip check for unused packages.
   -p, --production          Skip devDependencies.
   -d, --dev-only            Look at devDependencies only (skip dependencies).
   -i, --ignore              Ignore dependencies based on succeeding glob.
   -E, --save-exact          Save exact version (x.y.z) instead of caret (^x.y.z) in package.json.
+  -l, --legacy-peer-deps    Disable automatic installation of peer dependencies.
   --specials                List of depcheck specials to include in check for unused dependencies.
   --no-color                Force or disable color output.
   --no-emoji                Remove emoji support.
 No emoji in default in CI environments.
   --debug                   Show debug output.
 Throw in a gist when creating issues on github.

 Examples
-  $ npm-check           # See what can be updated, what isn't being used.
+  $ npm-check-updated           # See what can be updated, what isn't being used.
-  $ npm-check ../foo    # Check another path.
+  $ npm-check-updated ../foo    # Check another path.
-  $ npm-check -gu       # Update globally installed modules by picking which ones to upgrade.
+  $ npm-check-updated -gu       # Update globally installed modules by picking which ones to upgrade.
 ```

 ![npm-check-u](https://cloud.githubusercontent.com/assets/51505/9569912/8c600cd8-4f48-11e5-8757-9387a7a21316.gif)